 - If you want a more detailed write-up of the Diva Cup, Shannon from A Little Adrift has a review here.

 Foldable flat shoes.
 In my post about 21 tips from four years of travel, I advocate packing jeans as a way to both fit in with others when you’re dining out in a city, and feel like yourself despite being far from home.
 Another arm of the same advice would be to find a pair of foldable flat shoes you can take with you, which dress up even the most casual of outfits.
 I’ve never found anything as comfortable as Tieks, since they’re padded and made of leather so they stretch.
 These were sent to me for review, and they are quite expensive but I stand by the fact that they are very comfortable.
 I’ve actually never found a pair that fit this well and didn’t give me blisters.
-Other less expensive options Sidekicks or Dr. Scholl’s ‘fast flats’.
-Of the two, I’ve found the “fast flats” to be more comfortable, and slightly more padded, but still unwearable for more than an hour or two.
+Other less expensive options are Silky Toes Sidekicks.
+Of the two, the Tieks are more comfortable, and more padded.

 I write from wherever I am, and that means that I need to build a fairly comfortable workspace quickly, and keep my electronics organized.
 Here’s what I can’t live without:

 Cord Tacos.
 These little leather moons fold in half around your cords and keep them separate so you don’t have a temper tantrum at the airport.
 Or at your coworking space.
 Or even in the privacy of your own home.
 If you’re like me and all your cords get tangled, this is for you.